dirkbrockmann/ride_my_kuramotocycle/README.md

 This explorable illustrates the Kuramoto model for phase coupled oscillators.
 This model is used to describe synchronization phenomena in natural systems, e.g. the flash synchronization of fire flies or wall-mounted clocks.

-The explorable is part of the [**Complexity Exporables Collection**](https://www.complexity-explorables.org).
+The explorable is part of the [**Complexity Explorables Collection**](https://www.complexity-explorables.org).
 For more information about the system and its behavior consult the explorable
 > [**“Ride my Kuramotocycle!” - Synchronization of Phase-Coupled Oscillators - The Kuramoto Model**](https://www.complexity-explorables.org/explorables/ride-my-kuramotocycle)

 ## Usage & Installation